1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “Office of the Governor, via Texas Workforce Investment Council” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Office of the Governor, via Texas Workforce Investment Council” or related funders appear.
+Free, weekly, unsubscribe anytime.

 Texas Talent Connection Grant Program | Office of the Texas Governor | Greg Abbott Office of the Texas Governor | Greg Abbott Office of the Texas Governor | Greg Abbott Duties, Requirements & Powers Governor's Budget 2026-2027 Governor's Mansion Overview Message From Texas First Lady Cecilia Abbott Interactive History Timeline Mansion Memento Collection Mansion Restoration Stories Timeline Sources & Credits Mansion Education Curriculum Friends of the Governor's Mansion Contact First Lady Office Budget and Policy Overview Governor's Budget 2026-2027 Commission for Women Overview Preventing Human Trafficking Texas Women’s Hall Of Fame Texas Women’s Hall Of Fame Overview Outstanding Women in Texas Government Outstanding Women in Texas Government Overview Women-Owned Business Series Women-Owned Business Series Overview Women-Owned Small Business Pitch Competition Women-Owned Small Business Pitch Competition Overview Women-Owned Small Business Pitch Competition Rules Committee on People with Disabilities Committee on People with Disabilities Overview Sunset Advisory Commission About the Committee Overview Texas Key Laws & Disability Resources Texas Key Laws & Disability Resources Overview Americans with Disabilities Act (ADA) Accessible Communications Building and Physical Accessibility Communications Technology Driver's Licenses and Personal IDs History and Awareness Month Factoids Intellectual Disabilities Protections Jurors, Witnesses, and Offenders Mental Health Resources and Protections Replacing DME and AT Lost in Disasters Texas Driving with Disability Accessibility and Disability Policy Webinars Accessibility and Disability Policy Webinars Overview Disability Related State Strategic Plans Local Disability Committees Local Disability Committees Overview Local Committee Formation Overview Local Committee Resources Policy Recommendation Form Barbara Jordan Media Awards Barbara Jordan Media Awards Overview Lex Frieden Employment Awards Lex Frieden Employment Awards Overview Disability Employment Awareness Month Poster Disability Employment Awareness Month Poster Overview Contact Committee on Disabilities Financial Services Overview Public Funds Investment Act Reasonable Accommodations for Individuals with Disabilities - Notice and FAQs Public Safety Office Overview Child Sex Trafficking Team Child Sex Trafficking Team Overview Care Coordination & CSEY Advocacy Research and Resources Overview Criminal Justice Overview Criminal Justice Programs Sexual Assault Survivors’ Task Force Sexual Assault Survivors’ Task Force Overview Resources for Survivors Overview Resources for Law Enforcement Resources for Prosecutors Terrorism Preparedness Overview Terrorism Preparedness Programs Texas Crime Stoppers Overview Certification & Funding Overview Crime Stoppers in the News Monthly Newsletters Overview Victims Services Overview Victims Services Programs Resources for Applicants & Grantees Application for Municipal Police Department Budget Reduction Regulatory Compliance Division Regulatory Compliance Division Overview Texas Military Preparedness Commission Texas Military Preparedness Commission Overview Texas Workforce Investment Council Texas Workforce Investment Council Overview Purpose and Functions of the Council System Partners and Programs Research and Reports Overview Demographics - Adult Education Demographics - Disability Demographics - Institutionalized Demographics - Mature Workers Regulation Evaluation Portal Frequently Asked Questions Texas Advanced Nuclear Office Texas Advanced Nuclear Office Overview Frequently Asked Questions Texas Workforce Investment Council Texas Talent Connection Grant Program Texas Talent Connection Grant Program On behalf of the Office of the Governor Greg Abbott, the Texas Workforce Investment Council facilitates the call for applications and competitive selection process for the Texas Talent Connection grant program.